Shrike Philosophy

 Body Materials:

-Many possibilities, I use Alucobond.
+Many possibilities, I use Alucobond, it’s just so easy to

 Fuel Consumption: